Carbon Monoxide

 How can I reduce my exposure to carbon monoxide in enclosed parking facilities, service stations, and vehicle-repair facilities?

 • Do not idle your vehicle in enclosed parking facilities, service stations, and vehicle-repair facilities.
-Carbon monoxide present in motor-vehicle exhaust can build up very quickly.
+Carbon monoxide in motor-vehicle exhaust can build up very quickly.

 • Limit the time you spend in these facilities.